vipin08/vending_app_backend/Vending_backend.md

 user_name: string
 ```

-Add balance handle from by frontend, becouse we are not restricted user to login.
-So when user comes on vending frontend new uniq `user_name` generated into frontend.
+Add balance handle from by frontend, because we are not restricted user to login.
+So when a user comes on vending frontend new unique `user_name` generated into the frontend.

 ### Admin Panel: